hackintoday/Data-Cleaning-Manipulation-Example/README.md

 # Data-Cleaning-Manipulation-Example

 This is a simple data clean manipulation demonstration using a snippet of Census Bureau ethnicty data for New York City.
 There are Census tracts for each county.
-Please refer to the ipython file.
+Please refer to the ipython notebook file to access the example.